Find Out What's New This Fall in the Florida Keys & Key West

 Keys Accommodations

-Islamorada’s 15-acre, 214-room Three Waters Resort & Marina, a Tribute Portfolio Resort, Marriott Bonvoy's collection of independent hotels, is to open Oct.
+Islamorada’s 15-acre, 214-room Three Waters Resort & Marina, a Tribute Portfolio Resort, Marriott Bonvoy's collection of independent hotels, opened Oct.
 3, 2024, as the brand's first in the Keys.
 Located at 84001 Overseas Highway, the resort features The Cove, an adult-centric resort-within-a-resort with island-inspired rooms and king suites, a private beach lagoon, and the Wave Motion Studio, a beachfront fitness center.
 A rum library offers tastings upon check-in.
 With 80,000 square feet of indoor and alfresco event spaces, the property offers nine dining concepts including Islamorada Pizza Co., a signature venue featuring wood-fired fare, and an outdoor Central American food hall.
 Also featured are two retail shops, a water taxi, full-service marina and renovated Tiki bar.
 Activities include fly-casting, kayaking, offshore and backcountry fishing, and ocean adventures by Spray Watersports with a 26-mile personal backcountry watercraft tour.
 Nearby are sister Islamorada Resort Collection properties: the 110-room Amara Cay Resort and the 55-unit La Siesta Resort & Villas.
 Visit islamoradaresortcollection.com or call 866-806-0730.

 Islander Resort Islamorada, at 82100 Overseas Highway, is unveiling new dining options this fall that include the renovated coastal casual Tides Beachside Bar & Grill, and Drift, a new beachside dining pavilion.
 The dining venues join Elements Restaurant and the resort’s Oasis oceanfront food truck, serving fresh local flavors in a laid-back setting amid swaying palms.
 Additional renovations to expand the resort's beachfront area and one of the main pools are to be unveiled later this year.
 The upgrades are among recently completed resort enhancements, including fully renovated oceanside rooms and suites and the nearby Bayside Villas at Islander Resort, at 81450 Overseas Highway.
 Islander Resort's activities include Beach Movie Night on Fridays, Moonrise Bonfires on Saturdays, live music Fridays and Saturdays, beachfront yoga, snorkeling and paddle-boarding, complimentary loungers and rentable beach cabanas.
 Visit islanderfloridakeys.com or call 305-664-2031.